 Nothing says summer like a juicy slice or chunk of watermelon.
-And we all know how disappointing it can be to bring home a whole watermelon, cut it into pieces, and discover it is dry and mealy.
+And we all know how disappointing it can be to bring home a whole watermelon and cut it into pieces, only to discover it is dry and mealy.
 You can avoid that disappointment by learning how to select the perfect melon for your use.

 Choosing a Fresh Watermelon

 Watermelon season runs from May to September, but its peak is mid-June to late August.
 Watermelons are sold whole, halved, quartered, and cubed.
 Common types of watermelon include seedless, picnic, icebox, and yellow/orange-fleshed.
 Each type also has multiple varieties.
 Seedless watermelons will be void of the dark black seeds but will have small white underdeveloped seeds that are fine to eat.
 Picnic watermelons are large, round or oblong, with green rind and red flesh.
 The icebox is like a personal-size watermelon, small and round and perfect for one person or a small family.
 The yellow/orange watermelons have yellow-orange flesh and can have seeds or be seedless.

 No matter which type you choose, look for skin that is dull and slightly waxy (although many watermelons are waxed to add shine), yielding only slightly to pressure.
 Make sure there are no cuts or dents.
 The stem should be attached, brownish in color and dry.
 The round or oblong melon should be symmetrical without any flat sides, feeling heavy for its size.